 This lovely fleece blanket for camping measures 200 x 145 cm and weighs 250 gsm, making it a larger, cosier option than some of the others on this list.
 While it may prove too big for those looking for smaller, thinner blankets, it is ideal for those looking to bundle up and brace for the cold.
 In fact, it’s large enough to not just fit yourself but to comfortably fit between two to four people.
 If you are looking for a great large group blanket, this may well be it.

 The Bessport survival blanket is made from strong 210T polyester and features polyurethane coating, which helps it lock in heat and stay dry in damp conditions.
 The fleece is nice and plush, offering excellent warmth and being quite soft to the touch.
 What’s more, it can be washed by hand or machine, making it that much easier to clean after trips.

-It may not be as waterproof or impermeable as some other options, but as a group choice, this lightweight warm fleece blanket is an impeccable choice.
+It is waterproof, alhough it’s hard to say if it can witstand long-term rain.
+It’s also not quite impermeable as some other options, but as a group choice, this lightweight warm fleece blanket is an impeccable choice.

 4) 4Monster Down Blanket Lightweight

 This blanket is actually a bit heavier than a few of the other “lightweight” options on this list, weighing 460 g while measuring 13 x 10 x 8 cm.
 Still, that is far from heavy.
 What’s more, some of the weight in this package is due to the fact it comes with its own bag, which is a nice touch.

 As to the quality of the blanket itself, it is fluffy, warm, and does a good job of trapping body heat.
 As a down blanket, it is easy to roll up and stuff back into the bag.
 It also comes with snap buttons, in case you want to wrap the blanket around yourself.
 Adding to the convenience is the fact this is another blanket that is machine washable.